PoorlyDefinedBehaviour/univali_databases_2021_2/README.md

 I will use Docker, if you have MySQL on your system, that will work too.

-I you choose to use the MySQL thats installed on your system, make sure its credentials match the credentials in the `.env` file.
+If you choose to use the MySQL thats installed on your system, make sure its credentials match the credentials in the `.env` file.

 ```console